dtulibrary/enricher/README.md

   -  `AccessDecider` could also check the open access DOI resolver for access information.
   -  We need to experiment more with concurrency to determine the maximum request level.
   -  GenStage Flow might be a more suitable design pattern.

+## Build

+Enricher uses Distillery as a build tool.
+To build a release, run `mix release --env=prod`.
+I am still in the process in working out the best practice for release management, so more precise instructions will follow.